alecchangod/discord-rushia-bot/README.md

 - time - get current time(yeah it is just such a useless command)
 - tl - translate something to another language
 (if you want to translate something that have a space inside use the slash command version instead)
-- Useage: {prefix}tl {content} {target language code(check lang.json for the code.
+- Useage: {prefix}tl {content} {original language code} {target language code(check lang.json for the code.
 If any code wan't there, please tell me inside the support channel or just open a issue in github page.)}
 - warn - warn a user(can't warn admin)
 REQUIRE ADMIN/TIMEOUT MEMBERS PERMISSION TO USE
 - Useage: {prefix} warn {tag the target user here} {reason for warning}